dissanayakeG/CODE_BOOK/DesignPatterns/behavioral/strategyPattern.md

 - Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+- This pattern is particularly useful when you want to dynamically select and switch between different algorithms or strategies at runtime.

 - The strategy interface declares operations common to all  supported versions of some algorithm.
 The context uses this interface to call the algorithm defined by the concrete strategies.

 ```php